|

 in your case, i would build that motor then run the rear and trans with that motor until they are toast, then upgrade after they break, in the time that it takes for them to break you have saved up that much more money

-Boats and hos.
+__________________Boats and hos.

 Current: 1999 Jeep Cherokee Sport 4.0L